0561157422 0585750167

 Explaining Semi-Displacement Hulls

-Each of these hull types presents its own set of advantages and disadvantages:
+Each of hull types presents its own set of advantages and disadvantages:

 The semi-displacement hull represents a balance between the two.
 It ensures seaworthiness and reliability even in rough waters while delivering greater speed than displacement hulls.
 Semi-displacement hulls are an excellent choice for boats that require stability and reliability without compromising on speed.